SoftUni-Internal/interactive-content/EN/03-CSS-Box-Model/02-block-and-inline-elements.md

 They can have paddings and margins added on **all four sides**.

-For using this property you have to declare `display: inline-block` in your CSS code.
+For using this property we have to declare `display: inline-block` in our CSS code.

 One common use for using inline-block is for creating navigation links horizontally.